Is such and such movie historically accurate?

 Where to begin?

-Philip Zelikow from the University of Virginia recently began in an opinion piece for the New York Times online.
-He rippled with praise for Steven Spielberg’s new movie, Lincoln, which focuses on Honest Abe’s political maneuvering leading up to the ratification the 13th amendment, which ended slavery.
+Philip Zelikow from the University of Virginia recently began an opinion piece for the New York Times online by rippling with praise for Steven Spielberg’s new movie, Lincoln, which focuses on Honest Abe’s political maneuvering leading up to the ratification the 13th amendment, which ended slavery.

 According to Zelikow, the movie doesn’t just pass academic muster; it sets new standards for it.
 Lincoln isn’t merely following the lead of good scholarship; it’s actually blazing a new path for academic historians to follow.
 Zelikow tells us in no uncertain terms that Spielberg’s movie will, “actually advance the way historians will consider this subject.”

 Wow, a real live history professor at a top notch university sanctifying the scholarly creds of a Steven Spielberg movie?

 Zelikow has only sporadically been a professor.
 Really, he is more of a professional political operative by trade, with one foot in academia and one foot out.
 He has spent more time working as a lawyer and government official than he has as a professor.